-Action Worksheet

-Addit Hollott

-Name of Jurisdiction: Pulaski County

-Risk / Vulnerability

-Problem being Mitigated: Risks/vulnerabilities associated with lack of signage and

-monitoring tools near low water crossings

-Hazard(s) Addressed: Flood

-Action or Project

-Action/Project Number: 1.3.1

-Name of Action or Project: Reducing Vulnerability of People

-Action or Project Description: Place water height gauges and signs near low water crossings.

-Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through current technology, better planning, and hazard mitigation activities.

-Estimated Cost: \$2,500 - \$3,500

-Benefits: Losses avoided by implementing this action include injuries and/or casualties and property damage, loss-of-function/displacement impacts, and emergency management costs/community costs.

-Plan for Implementation

-Responsible County Road and Bridge Department

-Organization/Department:

-Action/Project Priority: 20 - H

-Timeline for Completion: On-going On-going

-Potential Fund Sources: Grants, local general revenue funds, private donations of cash,

-goods, or services.

-Local Planning Capital improvements plan, hazard mitigation plan

-Mechanisms to be Used

-in Implementation, if any: Progress Report

-Action Status In Progress/Continue in Plan Update

-Report of Progress Pulaski County currently maintains water height gauges on

-.
-Toport of 1 Togrood county-maintained roads and low water crossings but this is an

-on-going activity and there are still some gauges that need to be

-installed.
-There is also a developing project to place mile markers

-on the Big Piney and Gasconade River to better identify where to

-find emergencies on the river and establish GPS put-in points for

-rescues.
+Action Worksheet Name of Jurisdiction: Pulaski County Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with lack of signage and monitoring tools near low water crossings Hazard(s) Addressed: Flood Action or Project Action/Project Number: 1.3.1 Name of Action or Project: Reducing Vulnerability of People Action or Project Place water height gauges and signs near low water crossings.
+Description: Applicable Goal Reduce risks and vulnerabilities of people in hazard-prone areas Statement: through current technology, better planning, and hazard mitigation activities.
+Estimated Cost: \$2,500 - \$3,500 Benefits: Losses avoided by implementing this action include injuries and/or casualties and property damage, loss-of- function/displacement impacts, and emergency management costs/community costs.
+Responsible Plan for Implementation County Road and Bridge Department Organization/Department: County Road and bridge Department Action/Project Priority: 20 - H Timeline for Completion: On-going Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.
+Local Planning Capital improvements plan, hazard mitigation plan Mechanisms to be Used in Implementation, if any: Anding Otato Progress Report Action Status In Progress/Continue in Plan Update Report of Progress Pulaski County currently maintains water height gauges on county-maintained roads and low water crossings but this is an on-going activity and there are still some gauges that need to be installed.
+There is also a developing project to place mile markers on the Big Piney and Gasconade River to better identify where to find emergencies on the river and establish GPS put-in points for rescues.